carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Technical Support

 We will have technical support at the conference from the AVCOM AV services.
 A few volunteers will be willing to help you with any technical difficulties that you might face at the conference.
-You can inquire about this at the helpdesk or by directly approaching the members of the welcome team.
+You can inquire about this at the helpdesk or by directly approaching the members of the Welcome Team.

 Here are a few tips to help you use your electronic devices in Ireland: